mindis/snowplow.github.com/_posts/2014-01-27-snowplow-custom-contexts-guide.md

 A detailed example should make custom contexts a little more real.

 Let's take a retailer and Snowplow user who sells movie memorabilia online, particularly movie posters.
-For every movie poster, she cares about the name of the movie, the country which printed the movie poster and the year the poster was printed.
+For every movie poster, our retailer cares about the name of the movie, the country which printed the movie poster and the year the poster was printed.
 She has also done some work understanding her customer base, and can assign all of her visitors a propensity-to-buy score and a customer segment as soon as they add something to their basket.

 <h3>Definition of custom contexts</h3>